Hirokoshi/Gracia/README.md

 Styles
 ----------
-The following styles can be used only with setLine method **for the moment** :
+The following styles can be used only with setLine and drawEllipse methods **for the moment** :

 - solid